Arwindpianist/nas-it-smart-solutions/PRD.md

 # 🧠 **Project Name**

 **NAS IT Smart Solutions**
-**Domain**: nasitssolutins.com *(already purchased on Vercel)*
+**Domain**: nasitssolutions.com *(already purchased on Vercel)*

 ---

 # 🧩 **Project Pitch (Based on Your Format)**

 NAS IT Smart Solutions is a professional reseller specializing in high-quality **refurbished IT devices and value-added services**.
-With a **proven track record** and **strong industry affiliations through their director**, the company aims to bring reliability and cost-efficiency to businesses and individuals seeking pre-owned tech equipment.
+With a **proven track record** and **strong industry affiliations**, the company aims to bring reliability and cost-efficiency to businesses and individuals seeking pre-owned tech equipment.

 The goal is to build a **modern, trust-focused website** that showcases their expertise, builds customer confidence, and creates a lead-generation system.
 Zoho Mail will be used for business emails (e.g., [sales@nasitssolutions.com](mailto:sales@nasitssolutions.com)).